AndrewHazelden/Arnold-Syntax-Highlighter/Notepad++/readme.md

 ![Select the userDefined_Arnold.xml file ](screenshots/6_select_the_language_file.png)

 If the file was loaded correctly an "Import Successful" notice will appear.
 Click the **OK** button to continue.
-At this point you should close the "User Defined Language" widow by clicking on the window's **X** shaped close button.
+At this point you should close the "User Defined Language" window by clicking on the window's **X** shaped close button.

 ![You will see a "Import Successful" notice](screenshots/7_import_success.png)